rmcelreath/rethinking/ERRATA.md

 page 378: First line, should be "probability that the monks did drink"

+page 410: Mismatch between R.code 13.7 where a_bar is 1.5 and the second paragraph, where it is assumed to be 1.4

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".